swdavey/mysqlrouter/README.md

  * 64460/tcp - X protocol (for XDevAPI Document Store users) for read-write connections (this also allows SQL sessions)
  * 64470/tcp - X protocol (for XDevAPI Document Store users) for read-only connections (this also allows SQL sessions).

 Pacemaker needs to communicate between the nodes using a variety of ports for both TCP and UDP protocols.
-Fortunately, Pacemaker is a well known package and the Linux firewall can be opened appropriately if the high-availability service is specified (using the service should also insulate you from any changes to ports that might come about as a result of an upgrade, etc. The list of ports that will be opened for Enterprise Linux 7 (RedHat, Centos, Oracle Linux can be found here: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/high_availability_add-on_reference/s1-firewalls-haar).
+Fortunately, Pacemaker is a well known package and the Linux firewall can be opened appropriately if the high-availability service is specified.
+Using this service rather than specifying ports should also insulate as from any changes to ports that might come about as a result of an upgrade, etc. The list of ports that will be opened for Enterprise Linux 7 (i.e. RedHat, Centos, Oracle Linux, etc.) can be found here: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/high_availability_add-on_reference/s1-firewalls-haar).

 On each node of the MySQL Router tier run the following commands:
 ```